angelique31/react-modal/readme.md

 # Modal Component in React

-Un composant de modale simple, mais flexible, pour React.
-Facile à utiliser et à intégrer dans n'importe quel projet React.
-Entièrement accessible et personnalisable.
+"A simple, yet flexible, modal component for React.
+Easy to use and integrate into any React project.
+Fully accessible and customizable."

 ## How to install the Modal